 Sudden And Unjustified Stops

-If the front driver slams the brakes without a good reason, especially in fast-moving traffic, they may be liable.
+If the front driver slams the brakes without a good reason, especially in fast-moving traffic, they may be held liable.
 Such sudden stops can suggest distracted or reckless driving.
-If youโre facing a sudden stop rear-end collision liability situation, speak with a legal professional to understand your rights.
+If you’re facing a sudden stop rear-end collision liability situation, speak with a legal professional to understand your rights.

 Brake-Checking Or Road Rage

 Brake-checking happens when a driver purposely hits the brakes to intimidate, scare, or harm the driver behind them.
-This aggressive behavior is dangerous and can make them responsible for the crash.
+This aggressive behavior is dangerous and can potentially result in their liability for the crash.

 Faulty Or Missing Brake Lights

 Brake lights signal the driver behind to slow down.
-If the front car has broken or missing brake lights, the driver following may not have enough time to react, shifting some or all of the fault to the front driver.
-In such cases, “rear-end accident not my fault” could be a valid defense.
+If the front car has broken or missing brake lights, the driver following may not have enough time to react, which may be considered when assessing liability.
+In such cases, “rear-end accident not my fault” may be a valid defense.

 Reversing Into Another Vehicle